KRR-Oxford/RSAComb/README.md

     rsa:NI[?X] :- rsa:congruent[?X, ?Y], rsa:named[?Y] .
   ```
   where `rsa:named` is an internal predicate keeping track of all constants in the original ontology.

-+ 🔄 While the system is described as a two-step process (computing the canonical model and applying the filtering program), the adoption of RDFox allows us to abstract from the underlying engine implementation.
-    Materialisation is handled by RDFox, possibly computing answers in one go, without splitting the process in two separate steps.

 ## References